 Representing Construction Workers Afflicted By Mesothelioma

-An Italian research study published in 2009 indicated that an extra-high percentage of mesothelioma cases in a certain region of Italy involved construction workers.
+An Italian research study published in 2009 noted that a high percentage of mesothelioma cases in a certain region of Italy among construction workers.
 The report concluded that “the prevalence of mesothelioma occurring among construction workers is high and is associated with asbestos exposure” and that mesothelioma should, therefore, be considered an occupational disease in such cases.
 (Source: National Institutes of Health).
-We may assume that the same is true in other parts of the world.
+It is reasonably safe to assume the same is true in other parts of the world.

 Construction Workers At Risk Of Asbestos Exposure

 The following subcategories of construction workers employed at residential and commercial building sites may be at high risk for developing mesothelioma:

 - Insulators, since many types of insulation have contained asbestos

 - Boilermakers, whose entire workspaces are often full of materials containing asbestos

 - Carpenters, especially those who work at remodeling structures built when asbestos was used more extensively

 - Plumbers, who are often in contact with asbestos-containing cement pipes, pipe wrap insulation, valves and gaskets